Main Content

 ARLags is not a model property.

-Use AR and ARLags together to specify known nonzero AR coefficients at nonconsecutive lags.
-For example, if in the given AR(12) model ϕ1=0.6 and ϕ12=0.3, specify 'AR',{0.6,-0.3},'ARLags',[1,12].
+Set AR and ARLags together to specify known nonzero AR coefficients at nonconsecutive lags.
+For example, if in the given AR(12) model ϕ1=0.6 and ϕ12=0.3, specify AR={0.6 -0.3},ARLags=[1 12].

 BetaValues of the coefficients of the exogenous covariates

-Use this argument to specify the values of the coefficients of the exogenous variables.
-For example, use 'Beta',[0.5 7 -2] to specify β=[0.572].
+Calibrate, or specify equality constraints during estimation for, the exogenous regression coefficients.
+For example, use Beta=[0.5 7 -2] to specify β=[0.572].

-By default, Beta is an empty vector.
+By default, Beta is an empty vector (model has no regression component).

 By default, Constant has value NaN.